DevOpsBootcamp/website/source/about.rst

 * The skills to build and deploy Open Source software, or contribute to existing projects

 What the Open Source Lab Gets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * The OSL gets a larger pool of candidates to recommend to companies
   interested in recruiting students.
-* The OSL gets to work with a wider variety of students, benefiting its status
+* The OSL gets to work with a wider variety of students, helping it contribute
-  as part of the school of EECS.
+  to the school of EECS.
 * The Open Source Community gets more project contributors.

 Target Audience
 ~~~~~~~~~~~~~~~